 Driving back to Madrid we decided to not use the toll road.
-That was a bit of an error.
-The non-toll road is a two lane highway that winds through small villages and is filled with trucks.
-Close to Zaragoza we were able to get back on the freeway and took that all the way back to Madrid.
+That ended up being an error in judgment.
+The non-toll road is a two-lane highway that winds through small villages.
+Because of that, one cannot maintain a constant speed.
+An additional obstacle was the never-ending trucks on the road.
+With only two lanes, it is nearly impossible to pass.
+Finally, near Zaragoza, we were able to get back on the freeway and took that all the way back to Madrid.

 While riding, I took advantage of the road lights to take photographs.
 Some of the night shots I got from the car were fun.
 We made it back to Madrid close to 00:30.

 You did see some amazing sights.
 The lite paintings were cool.